Old Bay Steamed Shrimp

 Notes

-• Storage: Store steamed shrimp with old bay in an airtight container in the refrigerator for 1-2 days.
-Serve chilled.
+Storage: Store in an airtight container in the refrigerator for 1-2 days.
+Best served chilled or at room temperature.

 Platter of steamed shrimp with old bay and lemon wedges.